ManimCommunity/manim/docs/source/adventure/basics.rst

 ``.animate`` Syntax
 -------------------

-One of the most powerful features of Manim is it's ``.animate`` syntax.
+One of the most powerful features of Manim is it's :attr:`~.Mobject.animate` syntax.
 It allows you to animate the changing of an attribute of a mobject.
 You can see an example below:

 .. manim:: AnimateSyntaxExample